databrickslabs/delta-oms/docs/content/getting_started/setup.md

 - You can navigate to the `Jobs` UI to look at the created jobs

 The second job will process the raw actions and organize them into Commit Info and Action snapshots for querying and further analytics.
+You could name the job `OMSProcessing_Job`.
+The main configurations for the job are:

 Main class : `com.databricks.labs.deltaoms.process.OMSProcessRawActions`
 Example Parameters : `